 Bubble Wrap was originally marketed as a wallpaper.
 When that was not a success, the innovator pitched the idea of it being a greenhouse insulator.
 It took a year to uncover the very feature for what we use it today – as a protective cover.
 After 50 failed attempts, Rovio, the gaming company became a roaring success with a hit Product.
 It was a video game called – Angry Birds!

-Children are not graded in Real School for doing anything wrong.
+Children are not graded in The Real School Of Montessori for doing anything wrong.
 In Fact, every mistake is a stepping stone towards being more creative in thoughts and actions.
 We thrive to make a classroom where children are not afraid to make mistakes.
 Because if children are not prepared to be wrong, they will never create anything original!

 Making mistakes creates a path for learning.
 When a student is exploring and taking risks, here are the moments that are ripe with learning opportunities because what he has learned through this journey of failing and trying is something that will stick with him forever.

 By the end of this stage, students will have a clear idea of the constraints inherent to the product and the problems that are present.
 They can evaluate how practical this solution is in the real world.

 Through the trials and tribulations, the student has reached a stage where he is confident in the solution.
 Every stage that the child has gone through has helped reach where he is now.